 The teams headed to the sixth with the Longhorns clinging to the 1-0 lead.
 Sulphur's Sarah Shores worked a 3-2 count into a walk to lead things off for the Bulldogs, and Baughman hit leadoff batter Harlee Griffis.

 A sacrifice bunt by Haley White moved the runners to second and third.
 Baughman got Reilly Williams to pop up in the infield, and it looked as if Lone Grove was about to weather the two-walk curse to start the inning.

 But Saunders hit a bloop single to shallow left that scored both Shores and Griffis to give Sulphur the 2-1 lead.

 "That walk to start the inning followed by the hit-by-pitch were huge," Sulphur coach Heath Gilbert said.
 "We kept them from scoring over and over, and I thought we would run out of time.
 But the key for us was when Allie (Saunders) was able to just put the ball in play.
 The ball just fell right for us."

 Lone Grove put two aboard in the bottom of the sixth, including a single by McCutchen.
 The Bulldogs, however, managed to dodge another bullet when Stepp grounded to second to end the inning.

-Page 2 of 2 - "The one thing we did not want was Haley coming up to start the seventh," Gilbert said.
+"The one thing we did not want was Haley coming up to start the seventh," Gilbert said.
 "She is likely the best player in this conference, and we knew if she got on to start the inning, we could have some problems.

 "Even though we did not hit the ball well, we got the timely hitting we needed.
 And that helped us remain undefeated in conference play."